renanzdev/renanzdev/README.md

 # 🧑🏻‍💻 Renan Dev

-🎯 **Desenvolvedor Full-Stack | 17 anos**
+🎯 **Full-Stack Developer | 17 years old**
-💡 Transformo ideias em sistemas e produtos digitais de alto impacto.
+💡 I turn ideas into high-impact digital systems and products..
-📍 Apaixonado por tecnologia, programação e inovação desde 2018.
+📍 Passionate about technology, programming, and innovation since 2018.

 ---

-## 🚀 Sobre mim
+## 🚀 About Me

-Sou **Renan**, um desenvolvedor full-stack com forte domínio em tecnologias modernas como:
+I'm **Renan**, a full-stack developer with strong expertise in modern technologies such as:

 - **Java**
 - **JavaScript** (Node.js, React)